dotnet/orleans/src/Documentation/implementation/scheduler.md

 4. When a Task is put into a WorkItemGroup queue, WorkItemGroup makes sure it appears in OrleansTaskScheduler global RunQueue.
 RunQueue is the global queue of runnable WorkItemGroups, those that have at least one Task queued, and thus ready to be executed.
 5. Worker threads scan the RunQueue of OrleansTaskScheduler which hold WorkItemGroups and call WorkItemGroups.Execute
-6. WorkItemGroups.Execute scans the queue of its tasks and executes them via ActivationTaskScheduler.RunTask(Task) 6.1	ActivationTaskScheduler.RunTask(Task) calls base.TryExecute.
+6. WorkItemGroups.Execute scans the queue of its tasks and executes them via ActivationTaskScheduler.RunTask(Task)

+    6.1	ActivationTaskScheduler.RunTask(Task) calls base.TryExecute.

-    6.2	Task that were enqueued directly to the scheduler via TPL will just execute 6.3	Tasks that wrap work items will call workItem.Execute which will execute the Closure work item delegate.
+    6.2	Task that were enqueued directly to the scheduler via TPL will just execute.

+    6.3	Tasks that wrap work items will call workItem.Execute which will execute the Closure work item delegate.